 XFS is the default filesystem in the Red hat Enterprise Linux 7 (RHEL 7) with many advantages and in this tutorial you will learn to how to extend or grow XFS filesystem online in RHEL 7 without causing any damage.
 It is somewhat similar to the EXT4 filesystem only there is a command difference.

-There are many scenarios and situation where you have to extend your filesystem.
-This can be due to exhausted space in the filesystem or its going to be exhausted, or space is needed for copying new files and directories or anything like that.
+There are many scenarios and situations where you have to extend your filesystem.
+This can be due to exhausting space in the filesystem or it’s going to be exhausted, or space is needed for copying new files and directories or anything like that.
 So, the task of a system administrator is to meet that request.

 For this tutorial, we already assume that you already have created and mounted your XFS filesystem on your server and you are ready to extend it.
 And if you haven’t created till now follow this tutorial on how to create an XFS filesystem on RHEL 7.